3.5.1. SCPI server (MATLAB, LabVIEW, or Python)

 On Windows, you can use py instead of python in the command line.

 Download and save the redpitaya_scpi.py library into the VS Code workspace folder/directory.
 This library must be in the same folder as the python scripts.
+You can find the source code of the library on GitHub: redpitaya_scpi GitHub source code.
+Alternatively, you can download it directly from here:

 import numpy as np print("Hello world!\n")